csev/dj4e/assn/dj4e_gitsync.md

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment

-You can use a virtual environment or if you have a suitable version of Python 3.x on your computer and can use `pip3` to install a suitable version of Django for your whole computer, there is no need to put things in a virtual environment.
+You can use a virtual environment or if you have a suitable version of Python 3.x on your computer and can use `pip` to install a suitable version of Django for your whole computer, there is no need to put things in a virtual environment.

 Also you should install git on your computer using any of the good tutorials out there.